Check this out:

 Devils Lake (Lincoln City): Adipose fin-clipped trout are available year-round but the spring and early summer months are the most productive.
 Approximately 20,000 rainbow trout are stocked during the spring months.
 Only adipose fin-clipped trout may be kept in order to protect rearing coho salmon juveniles, which are often misidentified as kokanee.
 Public access can be found at any of the five parks along the lake.
 The lake provides good recreational boating opportunities.

-There will be a youth fishing event at the Salmon River Hatchery near Lincoln City on Free Fishing Weekend, Saturday, June 7 from 8 a.m. to noon.
-Contact Michelle Walker at (541) 994-8606 for more information.
+There will be a youth fishing event at the Salmon River Hatchery near Lincoln City on Free Fishing Weekend, Saturday, June 6 from 8 a.m. to noon.
+Contact Brian Vinyard at (541) 994-8606 for more information.
 To register call the Lincoln City Community Center at (541) 994-2131.

-Drift Creek-Alsea: Fair to good catch-and-release wild steelhead fishing.
-Also good fishing for resident and sea-run cutthroat trout from May through the October.
+Drift Creek-Alsea: Fair to good catch-and-release wild steelhead fishing as well as the occasional stray hatchery steelhead.
+Also good fishing for resident and sea-run cutthroat trout from May through October.

 A large portion of the river is within the Drift Creek Wilderness Area providing good hike-in opportunities in a remote, old-growth setting.